 Optimum tire pressure is a function of at least a half-dozen variables and there isn't a single source that addresses them all.
 The Michelin Tire Pressure chart recommends pressures as a function of rider weight and tire width.
 This data provides a useful starting point for rear tire pressure.
 Frank Berto's research suggests that optimum front tire pressure is lower by 10 lb. - 15 lb. since the front wheel load is typically less than the rear.

 Other variables that effect optimum tire pressure are usually only discussed in generalities, e.g. wet or poor road surfaces, ride duration, etc. On wet roads it's common to reduce tire pressure by 5 lb. - 10 lb. to increase traction.
-The Vittoria pressure calculator takes road conditions into account but overlooks tire width.
+The Vittoria pressure calculator takes road conditions and tire construction into account but overlooks width.

 It's always a good idea to check the condition of your chain at the beginning of the cycling season.
 Chain wear, not stretch, causes the chain to elongate which increases wear on other drivetrain components.

 From SheldonBrown.com: the standard way to assess chain wear is to measure a one-foot length, placing an inch mark of a ruler at the side of a rivet, then looking at the rivet 12 full links away.
 On an unworn chain this rivet will line up exactly with an inch mark, with a worn chain the rivet will be past the inch mark.
 Note: this can be done with the chain on or off the bike however for accurate measurement the chain should be under some tension.

 Chain length is a direct measurement of chain wear and an indirect measurement of the wear to the sprockets as follows: